Banner

 Step 2: Verification and Processing

-Once you submit the application and the required documents, the bank will process your request.
+Once you submit the home loan application with the required documents, the bank will process your request.
 They will review your credit score and, depending on your credit history, assess your eligibility.
 Any inaccurate or false information can result in the rejection of your application.
-You should review your information and documents to ensure they are current and accurate.
-The process can last up to two days.
-An in-person meeting may be required so the bank can assess your financial capabilities before approving the loan.

 Before disbursing the loan, the bank conducts legal and technical evaluations of the property.